 Upon successful completion of this program trainers will be approved to provide SFG trainings on all Five Protective Factors and the SFG Overview (6 trainings total).

-In-Person August 16th and 17th from 9am to 4pm each day, Application due July 23rd.
+In-Person June 27th and 28th from 9am to 4pm each day

 There is a $25 charge that will be collected after acceptance into the TOT that will cover the cost of lunch and snacks.
 Participants are responsible for paying for their own parking (there are a variety of parking options within a few blocks of the location- parking recommendations will be provided).